SaibalPatraDS/SaibalPatraDS/README.md

 # Hi There! 👋

 I’m **Saibal Patra**, a passionate Analyst with a solid grounding in data analysis, machine learning, and AI.
-I graduated with a **B.Tech in Computer Science and Engineering** from **Netaji Subhas University of Technology (NSUT), Class of 2024**.
+I graduated with a **B.Tech in Computer Science and Engineering** from **Netaji Subhas University of Technology (NSUT) Delhi, Class of 2024**.

 ---